danielabar/meblog/src/markdown/tdd-by-example-bugfix.md

 Since the bug can be observed from the results of the `process` function in `lib/expense.js`, I will start with writing a test for this function.
 The test will provide an invalid input file to the `process` function, and expects some validation errors returned instead of the usual calculations that `process` would return.

-It's very likely that the validation implementation won't go in the `process` function itself because the whole `lib/expense.js` module is about calculating expenses.
+It's very likely that the validation implementation won't go in the `process` function itself because the `lib/expense.js` module is about calculating expenses.
 Keeping with the [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle), the actual validation will be performed by another module, and `process` will just call out to it before proceeding with calculation.
 However, I don't want to get into any implementation details before having at least one failing test in place, and since I can see the buggy behaviour from `process`, this is where I'm starting with a (failing) test.

 This project uses the [Mocha](https://mochajs.org/) testing library with [Chai](https://www.chaijs.com/) expect-style assertions, but the same TDD principles would apply to any test framework/library.